Wiredcraft/carcass-program/README.md

 ## Init scripts

-* For `forever` to recognize the process, you need to prepare a shell script for each of your programs.
+* For `forever` to recognize the process, you need to prepare a JS script for each of your programs.
 * For convenience, we prepared an include file for the shell scripts.
 * See `/example/forever` for examples.